Most headhunters won’t give their clients this advice but they should!

 I’d strongly recommend that decision makers decide on a culture that values people, their contribution and their effort above all else and you will be most of the way towards a loyal, productive workforce.

 These three elements of an effective EVP will cost companies both time and money!

 However, when properly backed by top management I have found investments in these three areas produce some of the most startling ROI you will find in business.

 Happy employees are more productive every day, sell more product, write more code and deliver more projects.
 The cost of having an effective EVP should thus be one of the first things all firms budget for.

 Combining these three elements will allow a firm to create a winning EVP, reduce churn, expand profits and grow their business.

 I welcome comments from business owners and employees on this blog and look forward to spreading further ideas on this topic in the future.

-Richard Smith is the head of Salt UAE.
+Richard Smith is the head of Salt Recruitment Agency in Dubai UAE.
 He has worked as a headhunter across the U.K., Netherlands and for the last 6 years in the UAE where he has placed candidates in industries such as digital, finance, civil engineering, IT, pharmaceuticals and others.
 Richard is passionate about connecting the best talent with businesses, and consulting with companies to delivering best practice in recruitment.
 In his blog column, he shares his expertise and gives valuable insights into the recruitment market.